Anne Lovat

 M, #13075, d.
 25 August 1679

-William Cochrane, Lord Cochrane was the son of Sir William Cochrane, 1st Earl of Dundonald and Eupheme Scott.1 He married Lady Catherine Kennedy, daughter of John Kennedy, 6th Earl of Cassillis and Lady Jean Hamilton, in 1653.1 He died on 25 August 1679.1
+William Cochrane, Lord Cochrane was the son of William Cochrane, 1st Earl of Dundonald and Eupheme Scott.1 He married Lady Catherine Kennedy, daughter of John Kennedy, 6th Earl of Cassillis and Lady Jean Hamilton, in 1653.1 He died on 25 August 1679.1

-William Cochrane, Lord Cochrane was styled as Lord Cochrane.1 He gained the rank of Captain of Horse.1 He was invested as a Privy Counsellor (P.C.).1
+He was styled as Lord Cochrane.1 He gained the rank of Captain of Horse.1 He was appointed Privy Counsellor (P.C.)1

 Children of William Cochrane, Lord Cochrane and Lady Catherine Kennedy